cozygene/refactor/README.md

   * **k** - the number of assumed cell types; guidlines for selecting k are desribed below under 'Parameters selection'.

 Optional:
   * **covarfile** - path to a samples by covariates matrix file of tab-delimited covariates; the first column should contain the sample IDs ordered as in the first row of the data file (see 'demo_files/demo_covariates.txt' for example).
 If provided, the data are adjusted for the covariates before running ReFACTor.
-For more details see 'Data preparation' below.
+For more details see 'Data preparation'.
   * **t** - the number of sites to use for computing the ReFACTor components (default is 500); guidlines for selecting t are desribed below under 'Parameters selection'.
   * **numcomp** - the number of ReFACTor components to output (default is the same as k)
-  * **stdth** - standard deviation (std) threshold for excluding low variance sites; all sites with std [stdth] will be excluded before running ReFACTor (default is 0.02).
-Removing sites with very low variance improves the results of ReFACTor, see 'Data preparation' below.
+  * **stdth** - standard deviation (std) threshold for excluding low variance sites; all sites with std < stdth will be excluded before running ReFACTor (default is 0.02).
+For more details see 'Data preparation'.
   * **out** - prefix of the output files (default is 'refactor')

 ### Output